 On May 12, 1881, 311 Marlborough was purchased from Harvey Jewell by William Sprague, trustee of the estate of Charles Copeland.
 It became the home of Charles Copeland’s widow (and William Sprague’s sister), Susan Rogers (Sprague) Copeland.
 She previously had lived at the Hoffman House apartments on Berkeley at Columbus.

-Living with her was her daughter, Mrs. Susan Sprague (Copeland) Tribou, the wife of Walter Scott Tribou.
+Susan Copeland’s daughter, Susan Sprague (Copeland) Tribou, the wife of Walter Scott Tribou, lived with her at 311 Marlborough.
 Walter Tribou was living in Lexington, where he died in September of 1883.
-Susan Copeland and Susan Tribou continued to live at 311 Marlborough during the 1883-1884 season, but moved thereafter.
+Susan Copeland and Susan (Copeland) Tribou continued to live at 311 Marlborough during the 1883-1884 season, but moved thereafter.
 The estate of Charles Copeland continued to own 311 Marlborough and lease it to others.

 By the 1884-1885 winter season, it was the home of Edward Angell Newell, an agent for the White Line Transit Company and then the Merchants Dispatch Transportation Company.
 He was a widower, his wife, Carrie M. T. (Goodwin) Newell, having died in March of 1883.
 Prior to her death, they had lived at 812 Tremont.
 He lived at 311 Marlborough with their three adult children: Frederick Ellis Newell, a salesman; Otis Kimball Newell, a physician; and Mary Angell Newell.